What is an anterior cruciate ligament (ACL) injury?

 Make stretching part of your warm-up before the activity and your cool-down after the activity.
 Stretching can help you keep and improve your range of motion and reduce stiffness in your joints.
 It may also reduce soreness after exercise and reduce the risk of injury.

-Women tend to turn and pivot in a more erect position than men, which strains the ACL.
+Turning and pivoting while in a very straight or erect position may strain the ACL.
 Learning to crouch and bend at the knees and hips when turning may reduce the stress on the ACL.
 Agility exercises include running forward and backward and running in diagonals.
 (You run diagonally to one spot, then cut the other way and run to another.)

 The muscles in the back (hamstrings) and front (quadriceps) of the thighs work together to bend or straighten the leg.
-Women tend to use their quadriceps when changing direction quickly.
-This can result in an ACL injury.
+Using the quadriceps when changing direction quickly may result in an ACL injury.
 You can stretch and strengthen the quadriceps and hamstrings to help reduce the risk.

 How is an anterior cruciate ligament (ACL) injury diagnosed?